akashnag/ash/README.md

 ## Usage

-Once you have downloaded the **ash** source code, and set it up as detailed above, you are ready to use it (Note: it may take some time to load for the first time):
+Once you have downloaded the **ash** source code, and set it up as detailed above, you are ready to use it (it may take some time to load for the first time) **NOTE: if you have not updated your path variable, you must specify the full path to the ash binary.**

 ```bash
 $ ash path/to/file.txt